SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-6/README.md

 } __attribute__ ((packed));
 ```

-**Caution:** the directive ```__attribute__ ((packed))``` signal to gcc that the structure should use the less memory possible.
+**Caution:** the directive ```__attribute__ ((packed))``` signal to gcc that the structure should use as little memory as possible.
 Without this directive, gcc include some bytes to optimize the memory alignment and the access during execution.

-So we need to define our GDT table and load it using LGDT.
+Now we need to define our GDT table and then load it using LGDT.
 The GDT table can be stored wherever we want in memory, its address should just be signaled to the process using the GDTR registry.

 The GDT table is composed of segments with the following structure: